Picsart: 2021–2022

-2023–present
+2023–2025

 In December 2022 Picsart launched “AI Avatars”, followed by a standalone app, SketchAI, in January 2023 for turning sketches into digital art with generative models.
 In May 2023 the company introduced Spaces, topic-based in-app communities for collaboration and discovery.
-In 2024 Picsart and Getty Images announced a partnership to build a custom generative AI model trained on licensed content for commercial use within Picsart tools.
+In 2024, Picsart and Getty Images announced a partnership to build a custom generative AI model trained on licensed content for commercial use within Picsart tools.